THE ELIZABETH W. CHILTON EDUCATION CENTER

 The Mather Homestead's new "barn" was built in 2020 in order to house lectures, school groups, art exhibits and more, supporting the Mather Homestead's vision of becoming a preeminent center for historical education in Fairfield County.

-The new 1800 square foot structure will resemble an 18th century dairy barn on the exterior but have an open interior floor plan in order to maximize the opportunity for gatherings of up to 150 people.
-It will include significant wall space for exhibits, a small efficiency kitchen, ADA compliant bathrooms and large doors to open to the outside.
+The 1800 square foot structure resembles an 18th century dairy barn on the exterior with a open interior floor plan in order to maximize the opportunity for gatherings of up to 130 people.
+It includes significant wall space for exhibits, a small efficiency kitchen, ADA compliant bathrooms and large doors to open to the outside.

 In New Canaan, Liz was involved with the New Canaan Historical Society, the New Canaan Nature Center, and the Herb Society of America/New York.

-Inspired by his mother Richard L. Chilton, Jr. helped to establish the Mather Homestead Foundation in 2017 to support the Stephen T. Mather Home as a museum and community place for education and enjoyment.
+Inspired by his mother Richard L. Chilton, Jr. helped to establish the Mather Homestead Foundation in 2017 in order to presas a museum and community place for education and enjoyment.
 He and his wife Maureen have generously donated to make the Elizabeth W. Chilton Education Center a space for all to enjoy and learn.